alphagov/gsp/docs/architecture/adr/ADR018-local-development.md

 ## Decision

-We will provide a way to run a full GSP compatible stack locally on a standard GDS developer OSX based laptop based on a single node [minikube](https://github.com/kubernetes/minikube) cluster.
+We will [provide a way to run a full GSP compatible stack locally on a developer machine](/docs/gds-supported-platform/getting-started-gsp-local.md) without the cloud provider specific configuration.

 ## Consequences

-- Developers using linux and windows may encounter platform specific issues due to lack of cross platform testing
-- Lack of local machine resources (RAM and CPU) may constrain the use of the environments
+- Lack of local machine resources (RAM and CPU) may be an issue due to deploying the full GSP stack
-- Docker performance on OSX may slow develpment
+- Docker performance may slow down development and will require some effort to optimise
 - The current environment lacks higher level tooling to streamline the workflow of the developer